 where $T$ denotes the total length in seconds of the recording, $\Delta f\,$ is the frequency resolution and $J$ controls the bandwidth of the frequency smoothing.
 Subsequently, the LCMV beamformer was computed following Eq. (\ref{eq:23}), leading to the determination of $\mathbf{c}^{l,r}_{COM}(\mathbf{\Omega}_d,f)$ using $\mathbf{c}^{l,r}_{BSM}$, as per Eq. (\ref{eq:c_COM}) in Section \ref{sec:BSM-Leo}.
 Further, $\mathbf{c}^{l,r}_{d-BSM}(\mathbf{\Omega}_d,f)$ was calculated following the equations outlined in Section \ref{sec:BSM-Shai}, employing the BSM steering matrix as the reverberant component's steering matrix and utilizing MagLS \cite{ref29} for frequencies within the range of $[1.5,24],$kHz.

 Following the computation of the three filters, the binaural signals for all filters were computed using Eq. (\ref{eqn:3}) by replacing the appropriate filter $\mathbf{c}^{l,r}$.
-The reference binaural signals, were calculated by convolving the HRTFs of the left and right ears with the HOA signals of order 14 that were calculated using the image method as described in section \ref{sec:set-up}.
+The reference binaural signals were obtained by convolving the HRTFs of the left and right ears with the HOA signals of order 14, which were computed using the image method as described in Section \ref{sec:set-up}.
 Finally, the errors measures as presented in Section \ref{sec:err} were computed using the binaural signals for the three methods, and the reference binaural signals.